15+ B2B Cold Email Templates That Actually Get Replies [2026]

 Subject Line Examples That Pair With Each Template

-Your subject line determines whether your email gets opened.
-Here are proven subject lines for each template category, along with tips on what makes them work.
+Your subject line determines whether the email gets opened.
 Test yours with our email subject line tester before hitting send.

 Initial Outreach Subject Lines